AgoraIO/agora_doc_source/markdown/Real-time-Messaging/token007/token_server_rtm_en.md

 ![RTM token authentication flow](https://web-cdn.agora.io/docs-files/1624939517653)

 An RTM token is a dynamic key generated on your app server.
-You can specify the validity period of a token in seconds with the maximum value of 24 days.
+You can specify the validity period of a token based on your business requirements.
+The validity period can be a maximum of 24 hours.
 When your users log in to the RTM system from your app client, the RTM system validates the token and reads the user and project information stored in the token.
 An RTM token contains the following information:

 - The App ID of your Agora project
 - The App Certificate of your Agora project